-4.5.2 User Customized Backup Routes
+4.7.2 User Customized Backup Routes

-You can choose preferred router interfaces acting as the WAN, including their priorities, on the Backup Routes configuration page; see Figure 27.
+You can choose preferred router interfaces acting as the WAN, including their priorities, on the Backup Routes configuration page; see Figure 31.
 Switching between the WAN is then carried out according to the order of priority and the state of all the affected interfaces.

-There are three different modes you can choose for the connection backup as described in Table 26.
+There are three different modes you can choose for the connection backup as described in Table 29.

-Item Description Enable backup routes switching Enables the customized backup routes setting made on the whole configuration page .
-If disabled (unchecked), the backup routes system operates in the default mechanism, as described in Chapter 4.5.1.
-Mode Single WAN Just one interface is used for the WAN communication at a time.
-Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
+Description Enables the customized backup routes setting made on the whole configuration page .
+If disabled (unchecked), the backup routes system operates in the default mechanism, as described in Chapter 4.7.1.
+Single WAN • Just one interface is used for the WAN communication at a time. • Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
 Just one interface, currently active, is allowed to access the router from a network outside the router.
 Multiple WANs Just one interface is used for the WAN communication at a time.
-Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set).
-The router is accessible from networks outside on all enabled interfaces.
+Other interfaces (if enabled) are used as the backup routes for the WAN communication when the active interface fails (based on the priorities set). • The router is accessible from networks outside on all enabled interfaces.
 This is the only difference from the Single WAN mode.
-Load Balancing In this mode, it is possible to split the volume of data passing through individual WAN interfaces.
-If the mode was chosen, the weight for every interface is en- abled in the GUI and can be set.
+Load Balancing In this mode, it is possible to split the volume of data passing through individual WAN interfaces. • If the mode was chosen, the weight for every interface is en- abled in the GUI and can be set.
 This setting determines the relative number of data streams passing through the interfaces.

-Table 26: Backup Routes Modes
+Table 29: Backup Routes Modes